pbek/QOwnNotes/webpage/src/faq/preview-without-edit.md

 You can do that by turning off that the **note edit panel** is the **central widget** in the **Panel settings**.

-Then best create a new workspace `Preview only` my clicking **Window / Workspace / Add new workspace** in the main menu.
+Then best create a new workspace `Preview only` by clicking **Window / Workspace / Add new workspace** in the main menu.
 You will be able to switch between different panel layouts.

 Afterwards you can turn off the note edit panel in the **Window / Panels menu**.